Welcome to Kinderdijk

 Before leaving Kinderdijk, I bought a few delft blue china souvenirs and made L take a picture of me with my feet in the big wooden clogs nearby the gift shop.

-Setting Sail For Germany
+Setting sail for Germany

 I spent the afternoon on deck while we cruised to Germany.
 The Rhine was just as the Viking brochure had described it, “bucolic waters, lush landscapes, Friesian cows, and tidy villages with their neatly laid farmhouses.”
 It was a very relaxing ride.

 Our program director Daniel gave a German lesson in the lounge.
-“Gluten abend, Wie geht es dir,” I said to L that evening (In English it means, “Good evening, how are you?”).
+“Guten abend, Wie geht es dir,” I said to L that evening (In English it means, “Good evening, how are you?”).
 German reminded me of the Yiddish language that my grandmother used to speak.
 There were many similarities.

 Daniel shared facts and figures about the area.
 “Germany ranks #2 in beer consumption with 39 gallons per capita per year. #1 is Czech Republic (Prague),” said Daniel.
 Not being beer drinkers, L and I didn’t partake in any of the bar crawls in Germany.
 Instead we ate a delicious dinner on the EIR and chatted with guests from Scottsdale and the Carolinas.

-Soaking In The Culture of Cologne
+Soaking in the culture of Cologne